afanray/spatial-clustering/README.md

 ## License

-This project is licensed under the APACHE License - see the LICENSE file for details.
+This project is licensed under the Apache License - see the LICENCE file for details.